stormdirus2/nox/README.md

 * Place a cobweb at the victims' location upon successful attack

 ### Cave Spiders..
-* Inherent changes from Spiders
+* Inherit changes from Spiders
 * Instead of placing a cobweb, apply 10 seconds of Slowness III

 ### Creepers..